It’s a week of farewells and loose ends…

 The constituency period beckons, with MPs due to depart at the end of the week and return to Parliament next year.
 But a fair amount of work will be done before they go as there is some unfinished business to deal with.

-The constituency periods will be from 12 - 15 December 2016 and 9 – 20 January 2017.
-Parliament will resume on 24 January.
+The constituency period runs from 10 – 14 December 2018 and 7 January – 6 February 2018.
+Committees with urgent business are expected to resume in mid to late January.
 During the constituency period, MPs have a duty to: be available to the public, help solve problems and report back to their constituents on what is happening in Parliament.

 The purpose of these periods is to encourage MPs to remain in contact with the people they represent.
 For more information about constituency offices, click here.